haskell-tools/haskell-tools/documentation/development/limitations.md

 - Some semantic information is missing, for example, kinds of type variables, types of variables local to TH splices, fixity of locally defined operators.
   - We don't have the type of each expression.
 To acquire it, we would need to re-type check the expressions (with the knowledge of the type of names inside).

+## Limitations in testing

+ - There is not enough memory in a container-based travis machine to run the reloading and refactoring self-tests.
+Virtual machines are too slow to install the required packages.
+ - OSX VM is too slow to install the required packages to build.